-During 2006-07, external adoption of F# began to grow, partly on the base of steady blogging about the features and utility of the language by the author.
-Social media and "scalable" communication was emphasized over conference https://blogs.msdn.microsoft.com/dsyme/ publications, and the blogging was used to highlight the practical nature of the F# feature set and its adoption.
-The online developer video portal Channel 9 opened their doors, allowing us to reach a broader audience.
-There was a lack of practical alternatives for functional programming on Windows and .NET, and F# received growing attention. .NET user groups existed worldwide, and some began to give presentations on F#.
+During 2006-07, external adoption of F# began to grow, partly on the base of steady blogging about the features and utility of the language.
+Social media and "scalable" communication was emphasized over conference publications, and the blogging was used to highlight the practical nature of the F# feature set and its adoption.
+The online developer video portal Channel 9 opened their doors, allowing us to reach a broader audience.53 There was a lack of practical alternatives for functional programming on Windows and .NET, and F# received growing attention. .NET user groups existed worldwide, and some began to give presentations on F#.
 Download rates were about 18,000/year in early 2007: far from mainstream, but relatively substantial for an MSR project, and F# was the most visited site on research.microsoft.com, somewhat unexpectedly.
-The language developed a strong community feel and some related technologies began to emerge: in 2006 Jon Harrop made his influential OCaml for Scientists book available as F# for Scientists; in 2007 WebSharper was initiated by Adam Granicz, including a transpiler from F# to JavaScript and the ability to use F# for both client and server components; in 2007 IntelliFactory began offering consulting services in F#.
-In 2006, James Huddlestone, an editor at Apress, approached Syme and Pickering to author the first two books on F#: Beginning F# and Expert F#, the latter joint-authored with Adam Granicz and Antonio Cisternino.
+The language developed a strong community feel and some related technologies began to emerge: in 2006 Jon Harrop started his F# Journal followed by F# for Visualization and F# for Numerics, and later made his influential OCaml for Scientists book available as F# for Scientists 54; in 2007 WebSharper was initiated by Adam Granicz, including a transpiler from F# to JavaScript and the ability to use F# for both client and server components (Bjornson, Tayanovskyy, & Granicz, 2010); in 2007 IntelliFactory began offering consulting services in F# (Peake & Granicz, 2009).
+55 In 2006, James Huddlestone, an editor at Apress, approached Syme and Pickering to author the first two books on F#: Beginning F# and Expert F#, the latter joint-authored with Adam Granicz and Antonio Cisternino.56